Slimefun-Addon-Community/Supreme/README.md

 ## Important information
-We are working to make this addon "Supreme 2.0" compatible with the old addon "SupremeExpansion", more information coming soon
+This addon "Supreme 2.0" compatible with the old addon "SupremeExpansion" change in config `use-legacy-supremeexpansion-item-id` to `true`

 ## Requirements